DexterHuang/CyberCodeOnline/UpdateNote.md

 ## Updates

+### 0.1854

+-   During November Turkey will rarely drop from the scavenge end AFK bot farm,
+-   Fixed issue with minigames appearing too often, now it should behave better
+-   Fixed pet ageing issue, it seems like the last update didn't completely fix the problem, I found another issue that may cause the age to drift, this should fix the problem now 🤞

 ### 0.1852

 -   Fixed issue with incorrect animation shown when the player dies (previously, the enemy's health went to zero falsely leading to confusion)